scmacdon/AWSTracker/Readme.md

 ### Create the Spring Security classes

-Create a new Java package named:

-    com.aws.securingweb

-The new step is to create these classes in this package:
+Create a new Java package named **com.aws.securingweb**.
+Next, create these classes in this package:

 + **SecuringWebApplication**
 + **WebSecurityConfig**